The Gospel of Jesus Christ - What Paul Preached

 Why Wellspring’s Teaching Is a Different Gospel

-Wellspring Church has historically framed a crisis as a matter of “convictions,” “narrowness,” or resistance to truth.
+Wellspring Church has historically framed any disagreement with its teaching as a matter of “convictions,” “narrowness,” or resistance to truth.

 It is not tongues.